 Is your child's homework causing anxiety in your household?

-Wednesday morning on Today in St. Louis, the "Homework Lady" Dr. Cathy Vatterott offered tips to reduce homework stress.
+If so, we hope the "Homework Lady" Dr. Cathy Vatterott can help.
 Dr. Vatterott is a professor at UMSL and the author of "Rethinking Homework."

 Dr. Vatterott travels the country working with school districts on homework and grading guidelines.

 "My biggest concern with what we are doing with school is I don't want kids to hate school and I don't want kids to hate learning," Dr. Vatterott said.